 Costs related to the commonwealth's 2007 healthcare reforms are increasing far more rapidly than initially projected.
 While this represents success in terms of increased enrollment of previously uninsured residents in healthcare plans, the costs are rising at an unsustainable pace.
-Projected expenditures for Commonwealth Care, the subsidized insurance plan, were estimated at \$869 million for fiscal year 2009.
+Projected expenditures for Commonwealth Care, the subsidized insurance plan, are estimated at \$869 million in fiscal year 2009.
 This represents a 41% increase over the fiscal year 2008 projected expenses (\$618 million).
-In addition, the fiscal year 2009 budget included \$453 million for the health safety net trust fund, formerly the uncompensated care pool, a 28% increase over the \$353 million budgeted for fiscal year 2008.
+In addition, the fiscal year 2009 budget includes \$453 million for the health safety net trust fund, formerly the uncompensated care pool, a 28% increase over the \$353 million budgeted for fiscal year 2008.
 Actual costs are estimated to be substantially higher at \$467 million in fiscal year 2008 due to some one-time payments.

-VOTERS DEFEAT BALLOT MEASURE TO ELIMINATE PERSONAL INCOME TAX
+VOTERS TO CONSIDER ELIMINATION OF PERSONAL INCOME TAX

-On election day, Massachusetts voters turned down by a two to one margin an initiative petition to reduce the state personal income tax beginning January 1, 2009 and then eliminate it entirely beginning January 1, 2010.
+In November, Massachusetts voters will consider an initiative petition to reduce the state personal income tax beginning January 1, 2009 and then eliminate it entirely beginning January 1, 2010.
+For tax year 2009, the personal income tax rate would drop by half, from 5.3% to 2.65%, and then be reduced to zero for tax year 2010 and beyond.
 At approximately 40% of operating revenues, personal income tax receipts make up the commonwealth's largest revenue source.
+Alternative revenue sources and/or suggested cuts to balance the budget have not been proposed.
 A similar measure was considered in November 2002.
-It was also defeated then, although it did receive 45% of the vote.
+It was defeated although it did receive 45% of the vote.